BenjaminJPalmer/test-python-selenium/README.md

 ## TODO

 The above are currently optimised for a specific CSS selector where pages are located by `"li.menu-item a"`.
 It will need testing to see if it works with just `"li a"` as a selector as not all sites consistently have "menu-item" as a class.

+	> This appears to work and has overall better coverage despite bringing in some redundant links (social media, etc).
+Slightly slower speeds are expected (test data of 8 urls == 4:30 for "li.menu-item a" and 5:45 for "li a"